 Consequences of a data breach

-Even without the fines, there are other serious consequences to data breaches that are often overlooked:
+Aside from the hefty fines, there are other serious consequences to data breaches that are often overlooked:

 - Damage to brand or reputation If your brand or reputation has any value then you will need to consider how a personal data breach will impact your relationship with existing or prospective customers.